Minimum qualifying debt:

 Freedom Debt Relief negotiators will contact your creditors and work toward a settlement.
 Since Freedom Debt has been around for nearly twenty years, it has a stable working relationship with most lenders and can help you achieve significant savings (even over 50% of the original amount).

 Settle and Pay Off

 Once the lender agrees to a settlement, the company sends you over the terms so you can approve them.
-Freedom Debt Relief doesn’t have access to your savings account, and they can’t make any decisions without your consent.
-Once you give them a yes, the creditor gets paid, and the debt disappears from your credit history.
+Freedom Debt Relief doesn’t have access to your savings account, and it can’t make any decisions without your consent.
+Once you give the company a yes, the creditor gets paid, and the debt disappears from your credit history.